JackSpike/jackspike.github.io/index.md

 in crypto markets, which observe frequent extreme price jumps both in positive and negative directions.

-Uncertainty itself is a very normal phenomenon in everyones’ lives (Elliott 2021) and people would even consider absolute certainty as less pleasuring (Lee and Qiu 2009).
-On the other hand, it is well known that people develop certan cognitive biases (Kahneman 2011), such that qualitative and quantitative assessments of uncertainty are not carried out in a logically coherent fashion (Tversky and Koehler 1994).
+Uncertainty itself is a very normal phenomenon in everyones’ lives [1] and people would even consider absolute certainty as less pleasuring [2].
+On the other hand, it is well known that people develop certan cognitive biases [3], such that qualitative and quantitative assessments of uncertainty are not carried out in a logically coherent fashion [4].

 Therefore, the question arises, how the uncertainty of crypto markets can be quantified such that a trader gains useful information?
-Of course there is the well researched field of volatility, which quantifies uncertainty as standard deviation of mean return (Derman and Miller 2016).
-While volatility models are well understood[1], it is still a big leap from these models to a specific trading decision like e.g. the limit order sell price for a specific crypto trading pair.
+Of course there is the well researched field of volatility, which quantifies uncertainty as standard deviation of mean return [5].
+While volatility models are well understood [6], it is still a big leap from these models to a specific trading decision like e.g. the limit order sell price for a specific crypto trading pair.

-A limit order specifies a price at which one is willing to buy or sell a certain number of tokens at any point in time (Abergel et al. 2016).
+A limit order specifies a price at which one is willing to buy or sell a certain number of tokens at any point in time [7].
 Overall, we can formulate the following requirements for a Crypto Market Performance with respect to the following dimensions: Chance, Profit, Feedback, and Dynamics.